haerihamideh/DQL/README.md

 To get started with the Stock Market Trading Prediction Model project, follow these steps:

-1. Clone or download the project repository to your local machine.
+1. **Clone or Download:** Clone or download the project repository to your local machine.
-2. Install the required dependencies mentioned in the Requirements section.
+2. **Install Dependencies:** Install the required dependencies mentioned in the Requirements section.
-3. Run the preprocessing script to collect and preprocess Persian tweets, perform sentiment analysis, and calculate daily average polarity scores.
+3. **Preprocessing:** Run the preprocessing script to collect and preprocess Persian tweets, perform sentiment analysis, and calculate daily average polarity scores.
-4. Run the `main.py` file using Python to train and evaluate the LSTM and GRU models for stock market prediction.
+4. **Training and Evaluation:** Run the main.py file using Python to train and evaluate the LSTM and GRU models for stock market prediction.

 ## Results

 Upon executing the project, you can expect the following outcomes:

-- Training and validation loss plots for LSTM and GRU models, illustrating the convergence of the models during training.
-- Training reward plots for LSTM and GRU models, showcasing the performance of each model over epochs.
-- Evaluation metrics such as accuracy and loss for both the LSTM and GRU models.
-- Daily average polarity scores for each stock market company, providing insights into market sentiment derived from Persian tweets.
+For each stock market company:

+- **LSTM Metrics:**
+- **GRU Metrics:**
+- **Combined Metrics:**
+  - Loss
+  - Mean Squared Error (MSE)
+  - Root Mean Squared Error (RMSE)
+  - Mean Absolute Error (MAE)

+These metrics provide insights into the performance of the LSTM, GRU, and combined models in predicting stock market trends, considering both historical data and sentiment analysis.